hasl-sensor/integration/README.md

    - siteid: The ID of the bus stop or station you want to monitor.
 You can find the ID with some help from another API, **sl-platsuppslag**.
 In the example above, site 4244 is Mölnvik.
 (Console for the API can be found on https://www.trafiklab.se/api/sl-platsuppslag/konsol)

-   - scan_interval: (optional) Time between updates, default 10 minutes, minimum 1 second and max 60 minutes.
+   - scan_interval: (optional) Time between updates, default 10 minutesIn seconds or as hh:mm:ss

    - sensor: (optional) Specify the name of a binary_sensor to determine if this sensor should be updated.
 If sensor is 'on', or if this option is not set, update will be done.